 - Stomach pain or nausea

-It might be easy to dismiss these changes and symptoms of withdrawal as mild and an appropriate consequence for people who abuse oxycodone.
-It’s important to note, however, that these symptoms and brain changes are often quite severe, and they provide a very real roadblock that can keep a person from healing if they don’t have help with the process.
+It might be easy to dismiss these symptoms of withdrawal as mild and as an appropriate consequence for people who abuse oxycodone.
+It’s important to note, however, that these symptoms and brain changes are often quite severe.
+Withdrawal symptoms area potential roadblock that can keep a person from healing if they don’t have help with the process.

 Risks of Abuse

 People who abuse oxycodone often crush the tablets, mix them with water and inject the solution into their veins.
 This allows the drug to move directly into the user’s bloodstream, and the effects of the drug are often felt within minutes when users try this method.
-This is an extremely dangerous practice, according to medical experts.
-The New York Times profiled a user in September of 2011 who abused oxycodone in this way.
-He developed a severe heart valve infection as a result, and had to undergo emergency surgery to correct the problem.
-Apparently, according to his doctors, the inert materials in oxycodone tablets can infect almost any part of the human body, including the brain, the lungs and the heart.
-This infection risk persists even if the user relies exclusively on new, sterilized needles.
-It is a very real risk with oxycodone abuse.
+This is an extremely dangerous practice because of the risk of infection as well as potential damage to the brain, lungs and heart.

-In addition, people who abuse oxycodone face a very real risk of overdose.
-This is an extremely powerful medication that is simply not meant to be used in the way an addict uses it.
-Delivering hours of medication all at the same time is a bit like ingesting an entire bottle of wine in the course of five minutes.
+In addition, people who abuse oxycodone face a high risk of overdose.
+This medication is very powerful.
+When you ingest hours of medication at one time, your body doesn’t know how to respond.
+This kind of substance abuse is similar to drinking an entire bottle of wine in five minutes.
 The results are unexpected, and often not pretty.

 Signs of Use

-People who use oxycodone products as prescribed by their doctors may have no side effects at all from the medication.
-By contrast, people who abuse the medication may feel a variety of side effects, according to the Center for Substance Abuse Research at the University of Maryland, including:
+People who use oxycodone as prescribed by their doctors may have no side effects from the medication.
+By contrast, people who abuse the medication may feel a variety of side effects including:

 - Irregular breathing

-They might also seem extremely relaxed or sedated, falling asleep while talking or wandering about in a bit of a daze, most of the time.
-In addition, the addict might ask for money or steal household items in order to raise money to buy drugs.
-The addict might see multiple doctors, all in a row, hoping to receive multiple prescriptions for oxycodone.
-The addict might also begin to miss school or work because he or she is too intoxicated to attend.
+Oxycodone users may also seem extremely relaxed or sedated.
+Some people may fall asleep while talking or wandering about in a bit of a daze.
+In addition, the addict may ask for money or steal household items in order to buy drugs.
+Some addicts see multiple doctors in hopes of receiving multiple prescriptions for oxycodone.
+The addict might also start to miss school or work because of drug abuse.
 All of these symptoms should be considered signs of abuse.

-Differentiating people who take oxycodone for medical reasons and people who are addicted to oxycodone can be difficult, but a few simple rules apply.
-A study published in the American Journal of Psychiatry found that of those admitted to a detoxification program for oxycodone abuse, 78 percent were not using the drug for any medical reason.
-In other words, they did not have a prescription for the drugs, and they weren’t using the drugs to treat an underlying problem.
-Instead, they were buying or stealing the drugs in order to get high.
-People who do take oxycodone to treat painful conditions have a prescription, and their doctors monitor their use.
-They don’t exhibit many side effects, and they don’t take the drugs for fun.
-They shouldn’t be considered addicts.
-But, people who take the drugs on a recreational basis without any sort of supervision are generally more straightforward candidates for addiction therapies.
+Differentiating people who take oxycodone for medical reasons and those who are addicted to oxycodone can be difficult, but a few simple rules apply.
+A study found that of those admitted to a detoxification program, 78 percent did not use oxycodone for any medical reason.
+In other words, these people did not have a prescription for the drugs, and they weren’t using the drugs to treat an underlying problem.
+Instead, they were using the drugs in order to get high.

 Treatment Can Help

-Addictions can be persistent and hard to deal with alone, but therapies can provide Oxycodone rehab.
-At Michael’s House, we combine medication therapies with counseling to help addicts remove the drug from their systems and learn to build a new life that doesn’t contain drug use.
-These therapies can work, and they can make a world of difference for the addict.
+Addictions can be persistent and hard to deal with alone, but treatment is available to help you with oxycodone addiction.
+At Michael’s House, we combine medication therapies with counseling to help you remove the drug from your system.
+You will learn to build a new life without drug use.
+These therapies are proven to be effective and can make a world of difference.

-We urge you to call if you or someone you know is struggling with an oxycodone addiction.
-We can help turn the situation around and get the addict on the road to life-long sobriety.
+Please call now if you need help with an oxycodone addiction.
+We can help turn the situation around and assist you in moving forward on the road to life-long sobriety.